ClimateImpactLab/energy-code-release-2020/4_misc/outreach/press/readme.txt

 Units:

 1. impacts_gj: per capita change in energy consumption in Gigajoules.
-2. impacts_gj: per capita change in energy consumption in kwh.
+2. impacts_kwh: per capita change in energy consumption in kwh.
 3. impacts_pct_gdp : change in energy costs in 2019$ as percentage of GDP (this is fractions already multiplied by 100)